 If you’re looking where to live or stay in Moscow, this guide explains the main suburbs and neighborhoods in Moscow that are popular with foreigners.

 There are plenty of options for choosing where to live in Moscow as a foreigner.
-Several of Moscow’s suburbs and neighborhoods are popular with foreigners.
+Several of Moscow’s suburbs and neighborhoods are popular with foreigners and are teeming with fun things to do.
 The right area depends on your budget, whether you want a house or an apartment, and where you work; traffic can be a problem in rush hour and in bad weather.

 Where is the best place to stay or live in Moscow as a foreigner?
-This guide takes a look at the main suburbs and neighborhoods in Moscow for expats.
+This guide takes a look at the main suburbs and neighborhoods in Moscow for expats bound for Russia.